SrVariable/themedgehog/README.md

 > [!NOTE]
 >
 > It uses the default terminal's background.
-So if you have

 ## ✔️ Supported files

 - C